GitMarshallBill/docsfornems/check_commands/usage/microsoft-windows/check_wmi.rst

 On the monitored host machine

 -  Right-click on **This PC**
--  Navigate to Manage, Services and Applications,  WMI Control.
+-  Navigate to Manage  →  Services and Applications,  →  WMI Control.

 .. figure:: ../../../img/wmi_windows_04.png
   :width: 300